UTSCC09/project-frontend-frauds/README.md

 -  DigitalOcean Container Registry to store docker images
 -  DigitalOcean Droplets to run applications on a Linux VM
--  MongoDB Docker Image run on a Linux VM
+-  MongoDB Docker Image ran on a Linux VM
 -  Github Actions workflow to manage and initiate deployments
+-  Nginx as a reverse proxy and for HTTPs management